cypress-io/cypress-documentation/source/guides/references/assertions.md

 ## BDD Assertions

 These chainers are available for BDD assertions (`expect`/`should`).
+Aliases listed can be used interchangeably with their original chainer.
 You can see the entire list of available BDD Chai assertions {% url "here" http://chaijs.com/api/bdd/ %}.

 | Chainer | Example |
 | --- | --- |